 The next question is, when do you want to eat?
 Let’s take the restaurants in order, from north to south.
 For a full review of each place, click on the link.

-Update: For those traveling through Washington from the north, here’s one just 15 minutes down US 1from the point at which I-95 hits I-495, the infamous Beltway: 2Fifty Texas BBQ.
+For those traveling through Washington from the north, here’s one just 15 minutes down US 1 from the point at which I-95 hits I-495, the infamous Beltway: 250 Texas BBQ.
 It has sensational brisket — really, I’m serious — and everything else is very good.
-The trick, fr the moment, is that it is only open Sundays as it temporarily seem out of a pizza place while their permanent location gets all permits, etc. I’ll update when it opens full time.
+The trick, for the moment, is that it is only open Sundays as it temporarily operates out of a pizza place (which is closed Sundays) while their permanent location gets all permits, etc. I’ll update when it opens full time.
 Now back to our regular programming.

 First, a note: humorless Virginia State Troopers abound between DC and Richmond, and local law enforcement generates much revenue around Emporia.